wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/picking.md

    We recommend taking only the complete VLPs.
    This tomogram has around 9 complete VLPs.

-1. When you have finished marking the VLPs, select Volume Tracer > File > "Save current marker set as..." and save the marker set into the tilt series folder (`TS_01/`) as `metadata/sphere/sphere.cmm`.
+1. When you have finished marking the VLPs, select Volume Tracer > File > "Save current marker set as..." and save the marker set as `sphere.cmm` in `TS_01/metadata/sphere/`.
+   You will need to create the subdirectories inside `TS_01`.
    This naming convention is important for parsing the metadata files into the tomolist later.

 ### Picking Particles